xinli94/dl-inference-server/README.md

-# NVIDIA Inference Server Clients
+# NVIDIA TensorRT Inference Server Clients

-The NVIDIA Inference Server provides a cloud inferencing solution optimized for NVIDIA GPUs.
+The NVIDIA TensorRT Inference Server provides a cloud inferencing solution optimized for NVIDIA GPUs.
 The inference server provides deep-learning inferencing via HTTP and gRPC endpoints, allowing remote clients to request inferencing for any model being managed by the server.

 This repo contains C++ and Python client libraries that make it easy to communicate with the inference server.
 Also included are a couple